 Do you know someone who loves puzzles and modern architecture?
 I have just found them the ideal gift.

 Yes, it’s a jigsaw.
 The task is to create Le Corbusier’s Unite d’habitation puzzle from 50 scrambled pieces (most of which look alike) in just 20 minutes.
 So a race again time and a way to stretch your brain at a time when it’s probably falling asleep from too much Christmas dinner.

 If you are close to someone who is up to the task, this sells for £14.

 34. Aristo Bauhaus watch range

 This unisex watch was produced for the Bauhaus centenary and is available in different colour options both for the strap and the face.
-Although the coloured shapes and the minimalist face is consistent across the range, as is the leather strap and mineral glass.
+Although the coloured shapes and the minimalist face are consistent across the range, as are the leather strap and mineral glass.

 Just over £90 if you know someone who would look good in one.